jeromeetienne/raf-throttler.js/README.md

-# rafhijacker.js
+# raf-throttler.js

-rafhijacker.js is a tool to throttle and instrument [requestAnimationFrame]().
+raf-throttler.js is a micro library to throttle and instrument [requestAnimationFrame](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame).
 It has been written to help debugging, as part of [three.js inspector chrome devtools extension](https://github.com/jeromeetienne/threejs-inspector).
 You can throttle the rate to see how your animation is reacting.